title: Strawberry docs

 The GraphQL

-app accepts two options at the moment:
+app accepts the following options at the moment:

 schema